adriantzkok/personal-blog/README.md

 - **blog_post**: `int` (Foreign Key)
+- **preface**: `string`
 - **content**: `string`

 This structure allows you to manage both the metadata and content of your blog posts effectively.

+You'll need to setup this database on Supabase.
+You'll also need to setup a storage account to store images and generate the corresponding image_urls to store in the **BLOG_POSTS** database

 ---